gerashegalov/gerashegalov.github.io/_posts/2013-07-16-Running-Hive-with-MapR-on-Windows.md

 Next obstacle is that the shipped `hadoop.bat` does not accept the `HADOOP_CLASSPATH` passed by hive and uses explicit list of jars which may result in exceeding the input line size limit of the cmd processor.
-The necessary change is summararized in the following unified diff:
+The necessary change is summarized in the following unified diff:

 {% highlight diff %}
 diff -r -u /cygdrive/c/opt/mapr-client-2.1.3.19871GA-1.amd64/hadoop/hadoop-0.20.2/bin/hadoop.bat /cygdrive/c/opt/mapr/hadoop/hadoop-0.20.2/bin/hadoop.bat